taniietrinh/Benefits-With-Friends/project-management.md

 On 10/18/16, our team met up to discuss our SRS documentations.
 Everyone was present and the meeting lasted for <time> hours.
 During our meeting, we had one team member type while the rest discuss the specification of our project.
 During this time we also worked on our process model.

 On 10/20/16, the team had a meeting to discuss more about the SRS document.
+The objective of the meeting was to revise and add more to the document.

+On 10/27/16, Jose, Tuyet, Jerahmeel, and Thanh met in order to talk about the Software Design Document.
+The objective was to simply talk about the design and write whatever we could during the meeting.